Powelton, Georgia

 Powelton is an unincorporated community in Hancock County, in the U.S. state of Georgia.

 History

 The Georgia General Assembly incorporated Powelton in 1816; the town's municipal charter was repealed in 1901.
 A post office was in operation at Powelton from 1804 until 1913.

-Powelton was the location, in 1822, of a meeting of Baptists that led to the formation of the Georgia Baptist Convention - see pic.
+Powelton was the location, in 1822, of a meeting of Baptists that led to the formation of the Georgia Baptist Convention.